 - Pat dry shanks and trim off any excess meat.
 Season with salt and pepper on both sides.

-- Heat the oil in a dutch oven or pressure cooker.
-Using tongs, place shanks into cooker and brown on each side, about 3 minutes total.
+- Heat oil in a pressure cooker.
+Using tongs, place shanks in hot oil and brown on each side for 1 to 2 minutes.

-- Reduce heat to low medium and add beef broth, garlic and onion.
+- Reduce heat to medium-low, add beef broth, garlic and onion.
 Cook for 5 minutes.

 - Close pressure cooker and set to high pressure.
-Cook over medium-high heat for 10 minutes.
+Cook over medium-high heat for 30 minutes until shanks are tender and reach an internal temperature of 160ºF.
 Remove from heat and allow the pressure to release on its own.

-- Open cooker and stir sauce lightly using a wooden spoon.
-Transfer shanks onto serving dish using tongs.
-Pour sauce all over.
+- Open cooker; stir sauce lightly with a wooden spoon.
+Transfer shanks to a serving dish and top with sauce